xarantolus/mysti/README.md

 token = "my cool token"
 ```

-It is recommended to put the configuration file into `~/.config/mysti.toml` on Linux.
+It is recommended to put the configuration file into `~/.config/mysti.toml` on both Linux and Windows.
+That way, the CLI can also find the same configuration file.

 ### Windows